Ada-Developers-Academy/core-unit-2/intermediate-sql/establishing-relationships.md

 ## The Foreign Key Must Exist In The Referenced Table

-When we designate a column as a forien key with `REFERENCES`, any rows inserted into the table **must** include a value for that column, in this case `author_id` and that value must exist in the referenced table.
+When we designate a column as a foreign key in this manner, any rows inserted into the table **must** include a value for that column, in this case `author_id` and that value must exist in the referenced table.

 Databases enforce this constraint to prevent an entry in one table from referencing a row which does not exist in the other table.